-Recruitment is regional, so trainees can apply to any of Blake Morgan’s six offices for the 15 places available, but are well advised to check that they’ll be able to do a particular seat at a given office: not every training opportunity is necessarily available in each location and the firm admits that “first-year trainee seats are often selected through business need”.
-We’re told that secondments are only available to those based in London, which along with Southampton and Cardiff takes the most grads.
+Recruitment is regional, so aspiring lawyers can apply to any of Blake Morgan’s five offices for the 10-15 training contracts available but are advised to check that they’ll be able to do a particular seat at a given office.
+This is because not every training opportunity is necessarily available everywhere and the firm admits that “first-year trainee seats are often selected through business need”.
+Whilst opportunities for international secondments are lacking, Blake Morgan makes up for this with client secondments.
+Trainees are sent off to the likes of Deutsche Bank, Nursing and Midwifery Council and Investec, although, we’re told that secondments are only available to those based in London which, along with Southampton and Cardiff, takes the most grads.

 The firm’s London base is in the City, off Fetter Lane, the Welsh office is in the aptly named Central Square, but the Southampton premises are really in Eastleigh.
 And if you’re looking for a more glamorous location for the start of your legal career the Oxford office in Seacourt Tower might not be for you.
 As one insider put it, “Seacourt Tower … leaves plenty to be desired”.
 This may change in the future though, as trainees told Legal Cheek that the Oxford office is due to go through a refurb.